dapr/dapr/docs/release_notes/template.md

 #### Starting a fresh install on a cluster

-Please see [Deploying Dapr on a Kubernetes cluster](https://docs.dapr.io/operations/hosting/kubernetes/kubernetes-deploy/) for a complete guide to installing Dapr on Kubernetes
+Please see [how to deploy Dapr on a Kubernetes cluster](https://docs.dapr.io/operations/hosting/kubernetes/kubernetes-deploy/) for a complete guide to installing Dapr on Kubernetes

 You can use Helm 3 to install Dapr:
 ```